Stoke Space

 First: RFP Bottleneck

-• RFPs are the bloodflow of business growth
+• RFPs are the bloodflow of growth

-• 40-80 hrs per RFP, SMEs pulled off product work
+• 40-80 hrs per RFP

-• Clear first use case: massive upside, limited downside
+• Clear first safe use case

 Next: Cross-Domain Intelligence Multiplier

-• Same knowledge bases serve Legal, Compliance, Support, CSM
+• Same knowledge bases serve all departments

-• Build once well, then scale from first principles
+• Build once, scale from first principles

 Framing